MM-Vet: Evaluating Large Multimodal Models for Integrated Capabilities: Introduction

-\benchname{}'s evaluation category and metric designs allow users to obtain capability insights for different LMMs.
-Such model analyses are more informative than a single overall ranking, which highly depends on the dataset sample composition and might be biased.
-We evaluate two sets of multimodal systems, \ie, the end-to-end tuned LMMs including OpenFlamingo~\cite{anas_awadalla_2023_7733589}, LLaVA \cite{llava}, MiniGPT-4~\cite{zhu2023minigpt}, Otter~\cite{li2023otter}, InstructBLIP~\cite{dai2023instructblip}, \etc, and the LLM-tool-using systems~\cite{yang2023mm,shen2023hugginggpt,gao2023assistgpt, transformers_agent} such as MM-ReAct~\cite{yang2023mm}.
-Despite not knowing model details, we also evaluate industry solutions such as Bard~\cite{bard}.
-We first discuss the capability analyses of these two system paradigms and the representative models.
+\benchname{}'s evaluation category and metric designs allow users to obtain per-capability insights for different LMMs.
+Such model analyses can be more informative than a single overall ranking, which highly depends on the dataset sample composition and might be biased.
+We evaluate two sets of multimodal systems, \ie, the end-to-end tuned LMMs including OpenFlamingo~\cite{anas_awadalla_2023_7733589}, LLaVA \cite{llava}, MiniGPT-4~\cite{zhu2023minigpt}, Otter~\cite{li2023otter}, InstructBLIP~\cite{dai2023instructblip}, \etc, and the LLM-tool-using systems~\cite{yang2023mm,shen2023hugginggpt,gao2023assistgpt, transformers_agent} such as MM-ReAct~\cite{yang2023mm} and Transformers Agent~\cite{transformers_agent}.
+Despite not knowing model details, we also evaluate industry solutions such as GPT-4V~\cite{gpt4v} and Bard~\cite{bard}, which are separately tagged to avoid unfair direct comparisons.
+We first discuss the capability analyses of these two system paradigms and their representative models.
 We then dive deeper into the open-sourced LMMs and examine how the training data, vision encoder, and LLM selection influence the performance on different capabilities.